Human Rights Watch: Israeli war crimes apparent in Gaza war | Law-Order

 The investigation also looked at a May 10 explosion that killed eight people, including six children, near the northern Gaza town of Beit Hanoun.
 It said the two adults were civilians.

+In its statement, the Israeli military said the casualties were caused by errant rocket fire launched by militant groups, not Israeli airstrikes.
+It released aerial photos of what it said was the launch site, some 7.5 kilometers (4.5 miles) away, and the landing area.
+It also said it did not carry out any strikes in the area at the time of the explosion.

-Israel has suggested the explosion was caused by a misfired Palestinian rocket.
-But based on an analysis of munition remnants and witness accounts, HRW said evidence indicated the weapon had been "a type of guided missile".
+But based on an analysis of munition remnants and witness accounts, HRW said evidence indicated the weapon had been “a type of guided missile” used by Israel.

 “Human Rights Watch found no evidence of a military target at or near the site of the strike,” it said.

-HRW investigators determined the building was hit by a US-made guided missile.
-It said Israel has said that senior Hamas officials were hiding in the building.
-But the group said no evidence of a military target at or near the site and called for an investigation into whether there was a legitimate military objective and "all feasible precautions" were taken to avoid civilian casualties.
+Israel said the target was a group of senior Hamas officials hiding in an apartment, and that the civilian deaths were unintended and “under review.”
+But Human Rights Watch said it found no evidence of a military target at or near the site and called for an investigation into whether there was a legitimate military objective and “all feasible precautions” were taken to avoid civilian casualties.
+HRW investigators concluded the building was hit by a U.S.-made guided missile.
 The May conflict was the fourth war between Israel and Hamas since the Islamic militant group, which opposes Israel's existence, seized control of Gaza in 2007.
-Human Rights Watch, other rights groups, and UN officials have accused both sides of committing war crimes in all of the conflicts.
+Human Rights Watch, other rights groups and U.N. officials have accused both sides of committing war crimes in all of the conflicts.

-Early this year, HRW accused Israel of being guilty of international crimes of apartheid and persecution because of discriminatory policies toward Palestinians, both inside Israel as well as in the occupied West Bank and Gaza Strip.
+Early this year, HRW accused Israel of being guilty of international crimes of apartheid because of discriminatory polices toward Palestinians, both inside Israel as well as in the occupied West Bank and Gaza Strip.
 Israel rejected the accusations.

-It also called on the ICC to include the recent Gaza war in its ongoing investigation into possible war crimes by Israel and Palestinian militant groups.

-Israel does not recognize the court's jurisdiction and says it is capable of investigating any potential wrongdoing by its army and that the ICC probe is unfair and politically motivated.
+Israel does not recognize the court's jurisdiction and says it is capable of investigating any possible wrongdoing by its army and that the ICC probe is unfair and politically motivated.

+In Gaza, Hamas spokesman Bassem Naim called for Israeli leaders to be brought before “international tribunals.”
+He also claimed that the Hamas rocket fire was a “legitimate right to resist the occupation.”

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)